KVGFFN/ConnectED/PREDEV_README.md

 **Angular - Frontend**<br>
 Angular is a javascript framework i have experience in.
 But i believe i have much to learn, especially with the introduction of new concepts in angular v17 such as conditional flows and signals.
 These will be used in the project.

+### Admin Panel
+**Blazor**<br>
+There will be an admin panel made in blazor so that school admins are able to:
+- Have an overview of the students and teachers
+- Have an overview of user permissions
+- Interact with user permissions